csae1152/LeibnitzSimulations/README.md

 # LeibnitzSimulations
-Leibnitz Simulations supports you with a helpful mathematical tools.
+Leibnitz Simulations supports you with state of the art mathematical tools.